agentlang-ai/agentlang/README.md

     tools acme/employee
 }

-directive salaryHikeAgent.hike5p {"if": "employee sales exceeded 5000", "then": "Give a salary hike of 5 percent"}
+directive salaryHikeAgent.hike5p { if ("employee sales exceeded 5000") { "Give a salary hike of 5 percent" }}
-directive salaryHikeAgent.hike2p {"if": "sales is more than 2000 but less than 5000", "then": "hike salary by 2 percent"}
+directive salaryHikeAgent.hike2p { if ("sales is more than 2000 but less than 5000") { "hike salary by 2 percent" }}
 ```

 As the `salaryHikeAgent` tries to compute the salary-increment for a particular employee, the directives will guide it to take a more accurate decision based on specific conditions.